 European Jewish Fund

-The Fund is a unique platform for donors and community leaders to come together in order to discuss and analyse the needs, problems and threats that confront European Jewry and suggest programmes to address those issues.
+The EJF is a unique platform for donors and community leaders to come together to discuss and analyse the needs of European Jews.

 EJF website – www.europeanjewishfund.org